+In the practice I see many of my patients being malnourished.
+While they say they eat healthy, when digging further I realise that many eat out and on the run.
+In the evening there might be a cooked meal but often this is another meal eaten late at night and prepared to satisfy hunger as opposed to nourish.
 Trace elements are chemical elements that are needed in minute amounts.
 Although they are minute they are nevertheless essential and without them disease is inevitable.
-There are many physical symptoms that arise from a deficiency in trace elements, however there are psychological symptoms too, which further reiterates the strong bond between the gut and brain.
+There are many physical symptoms that arise from a deficiency in trace elements however there are psychological symptoms too, which further reiterates the strong bond between the gut and brain.

-Studies have also revealed that mothers with low iron levels are more likely to be affected with postpartum depression.
-Pregnancy too puts a high demand on the mother as well as the foetus, as they both require substantial amounts of essential nutrients.
-If this demand is not met, particularly during the critical developmental periods in growth, then the foetus can be exposed to hypoxia.
+Studies have also revealed that low Iron levels in mothers’ can affect their behaviour as well as postpartum depression.
+Pregnancy too puts a high demand on the mother as well as the foetus, as they both require substantial amounts of essential nutrients.2.
+If this demand is not met, particularly during critical developmental periods in growth, then the foetus can be exposed to hypoxia.
 There is furthermore extensive literature linking mental disorders with foetal hypoxia and malnutrition.
-This literature also supports cognitive, motor and behavioural deficits in children born to a mother with iron deficiency or a child born with its own deficit.
+This literature also supports cognitive, motor and behavioural deficits in children born to a mother with Iron deficiency or a child born with its own deficit.3.

-Iron is furthermore a co factor in the production of certain neurotransmitters.
-These include serotonin, nor adrenaline (essential for our fight or flight response) and most importantly dopamine.
-Both nor adrenaline and dopamine are responsible for mood and behavior.
-While nor adrenaline acts mainly in stress responses it is also involved in pain, cognition, mood, emotions, movement and blood pressure.
-Dopamine plays a major role in pleasure, delusions, psychosis and drug abuse.
-As iron is necessary for the production of dopamine, a deficiency can be also be related to behavioral issues associated with low levels of dopamine.
+Iron is furthermore a cofactor in the production of certain neurotransmitters.
+These include serotonin, noradrenaline (essential for our fight or flight response) and most importantly dopamine.
+Both noradrenaline and dopamine are responsible for mood and behaviour.
+While noradrenaline acts mainly in stress responses it is also involved in pain, cognition, mood, emotions, movement and blood pressure.
+Dopamine plays a major role in pleasure, delusions, psychosis and drug abuse.4.

-It has been proposed that this lack magnesium can come from a variety of causes such as from stress, excess calcium in the diet, but also from the removal of magnesium from wheat and water.
-Dark coloured carbonated drinks use phosphates.
-These phosphates bind with magnesium, therefore making it unavailable for the body to use.
-Unrefined sugars will also help you to excrete magnesium from the body.
+It has been proposed that this lack magnesium can come from stress, excess calcium in the diet, but also from the removal of magnesium from wheat and water which leads to symptoms of agitation, insomnia and drug abuse.6.

-Stress nevertheless is one of the big disturbers of magnesium, deleting the bodies’ reserves.
-We can however use magnesium supplementation against stress, as it acts on the hormonal axis, preventing stress hormones entering the brain and therefore protecting it.
-I’ve heard magnesium being referred to as the ‘original chill pill’.
+Stress is one of the big disturbers of Magnesium, deleting the bodies’ reserves.
+We can however use Magnesium against stress, as it acts on the hormonal axis, preventing stress hormones entering the brain and therefore protecting it.
+I’ve heard Magnesium being referred to as the ‘original chill pill’.

 A less well-known but equally important trace element is chromium.
-Chromium, along with insulin, is involved in the breakdown of glucose.
+Chromium is involved in the breakdown of glucose along with insulin.
 In the presence of chromium less insulin is needed.
-The problem today is highly refined carbohydrates contain little or no chromium, and it is exactly this type of food that requires increased insulin.
+The problem today is highly refined carbohydrates contain little or no chromium and it is this type of food that requires increased insulin.
+8.

-Chromium has been successfully used for ‘atypical’ depression which is associated with carb cravings, weight gain, mood swings and excessive sleepiness.
-Furthermore, as chromium improves Insulin, it then allows Insulin to help transport tryptophan (the precursor for Serotonin- our ‘feel-good’ hormone) across the blood-brain-barrier into the central nervous system, making it available to be transferred into Serotonin.
+Chromium has been successfully used for ‘atypical’7 depression which is associated with carb cravings, weight gain, mood swings and excessive sleepiness.
+The way Chromium is also said to help is that as it improves Insulin, it then allows Insulin to help transport tryptophan (the precursor for Serotonin- our ‘feel-good’ hormone) across the blood-brain-barrier into the central nervous system making it available to be transferred into Serotonin.